Ver esta página en Español

 If you are elderly, disabled or homeless, you can use your CalFresh EBT card to purchase prepared food from restaurants participating in the CalFresh Restaurant Meals Program.
-Currently there are 18 restaurants participating in the CalFresh Restaurants Meals Program.
-Click CalFresh Restaurant Meals Program to view a list of participating restaurants.
+Currently, there are many restaurants participating in the CalFresh Restaurants Meals Program.
+View the CalFresh Restaurant Meals program list for participating restaurants.

 1775 Story Road, Suite 120